TheodoreSevvos/Python_Template/README.md

 # Python_Template
-This is a folder structure for future python projects
+A folder structure for future python projects